Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Low-Carb and Ketogenic Diets

-This shift pushes the body into a metabolic state called ketosis, where it primarily burns fat for energy instead of carbohydrates.
+This shift puts the body into a state of ketosis that is the body’s primary source of fuel is fat instead of carbohydrates.

 No Sugar Policy